 (WORKER) tag will be automatically replaced with your worker's name, so you don't have to change it.
 SRBMiner has a unique way of configuringthings.
 As you can see it uses

-SRBMiner also supports some other parameters that can be found on its official Bitcointalk thread.
-For example, you can set up
+SRBMiner also supports some other parameters that can be defined in the

 Save changes and wait for mining client to restart.
-You are now mining XMR with SRBMiner.
+You are now mining SUMO with SRBMiner.

 Was this article helpful?